todddeluca/daemoncmd/README.md

 Other usage notes:

-* The command should not daemonize itself, since that is what this script does and it would make the pid in the pidfile incorrect.
+- The command should not daemonize itself, since that is what this script does and it would make the pid in the pidfile incorrect.
-* The command should refer to the absolute path of the executable, since daemonization sets the cwd to '/'.
+- The command should refer to the absolute path of the executable, since daemonization sets the current working directory (cwd) to '/'.
 More generally, do not assume what the cwd is.
-* If daemoncmd is run by monit, etc., PATH and other env vars might be restricted for security reasons.
+- If daemoncmd is run by monit, etc., PATH and other env vars might be restricted for security reasons.
-* daemoncmd does not try to run the daemon as a particular uid.
+- daemoncmd does not try to run the daemon as a particular uid.
 That would be handled by a process manager like monit, launchd, init, god, etc.
-* When running under monit, etc., pass environment variables to the command like so:
+- When running under monit, etc., pass environment variables to the command like so:

         FOO=testing daemoncmd start --pidfile /tmp/daemon.pid \